encarsia/non/README.md

  * open files from app or load article in a browser on right click
  * keep track of changes made since last build (hint: **bold**)
  * create new posts and pages
- * write in default reStructuredText, Markdown is also available if configured
+ * if configured the applicaion detects different input markup (reStructuredText, Markdown, ...)
  * build, preview and deploy to GitHub or GitLab or a custom target¹
  * create translation files on right click in the 'Translation' tab
  * bookmark and switch between different Nikola site instances
+ * search for strings in posts, pages and listings
  * push/pull changes to/from GitGub without building and deploying the site so you can edit articles on multiple places/systems

 ¹ For deploying to GitLab the `nikola github_deploy` command is used.
 See this [Example Nikola site using GitLab Pages](https://gitlab.com/pages/nikola) for details on how to setup your Nikola configuration.
 The second "Deploy" toolbutton is active if you setup `DEPLOY_COMMANDS` in your `conf.py` and will execute the _default_ preset.